 New launch property in Manhattan comprise a very small segment of the overall inventory.
-In this island of Manhattan, about 70 percent of inventory are rental buildings (where one cannot buy an individual apartment).
+On this island of Manhattan, about 70 percent of inventory are rental or mixed-use buildings (where one cannot buy an individual apartment).
 20 percent are Cooperative apartments that require board approval to buy/sell.
 The remaining 10 percent are Condominiums.
 99 percent of new launch properties are Condominiums, the preferred property type for investors because there is no board approval required and the investor can rent out the property without restriction.

 Represented multiple buyers at The Sutton in Midtown East